Yusnaidi/tinyos_send_receive/README.md

  The program can be run using the 'printf' java tool provided by the tinyos.

- To test the program, compile and run one mote as:
+ To test the program, compile and run one mote as:<br>
  $make telosb install,1 bsl,/dev/ttyUSB0<br>
  and watch the output as:<br>
  $java net.tinyos.tools.PrintfClient -comm serial@/dev/ttyUSB0:telosb | tee output.txt<br>